(image credit, IG: plantedbymish)

 - Use a high-humidity environment using a humidity dome or a plastic box

 - Ensure the cutting remained warm from below using a heat mat if possible

-- Make sure your cutting is in a well light place as kept too dark it will not develop properly.
+- Make sure your cutting is in a well-lit place if kept too dark it will not develop properly.
 Avoid direct sun or too much light at this stage

 - Replant the cutting once you see roots building that are at least a couple of inches long and feeder roots have started to build

 The most important point, and the hardest at least, for me is to be patient.
 Normally, nothing happens for weeks.

 It can take a couple of weeks to several months for roots and new leaves to build and for your cutting to be ready to be potted in a general Hoya potting mix.

 A grown Hoya Krimson Queen can reach 59 to 79 inches (1.5-2 meters).
 In the wild, a length or height of 20 feet (6 meters) for a Hoya is not uncommon.

 The petioles of these Hoyas are between 0.4-0.6 inches long (1-1,5 cm long).

 Leaves are 1.6-2 inches long (4-5 cm) and are thick and fleshy, base rounded and slightly cordate, and of a waxy texture.
 Cordate means that they are heart-shaped.
 This is why Hoyas are also called Wax plants.

 Hoyas are vigorous growers that grow well if conditions in terms of light, water, temperature, humidity nutrients, and soil composition are on point.